Note: This post may include affiliate links. Please see our complete disclosure here.

 I used to make a version of this Cornbread Bacon Stuffing with Leeks, Pecans & Pomegranate pre-FODMAP with dried cranberries instead of the pomegranates and it had a bunch of onion in it too, but I converted it to this fabulous low FODMAP version.

 I love the moist accent of the pomegranate seeds, but you could substitute the same amount of dried cranberries if you like.

 Bacon Is Working Double Time

-The bacon is used to infuse flavor in two ways.
+The bacon is used to infuse flavor in two ways in this Cornbread Bacon Stuffing.
 The crisp bacon itself is added to the stuffing and then the fat is put to work for sautéing the pecans, leeks and scallions.
 The only thing better than bacon flavor – okay let’s say it together – is MORE bacon flavor.

 Make The Cornbread Ahead

 You will need to make the cornbread first, so plan ahead, although that component can be made up to 2 days ahead.
 We are always looking to help you break down your food prep into manageable steps, so take advantage!

 You can also make this entire Cornbread Bacon Stuffing recipe ahead and refrigerate it overnight, sealed tight with aluminum foil.
 Just bring to room temperature before putting in the oven.

 If, perchance, you would like a cornbread stuffing without bacon, try our Cornbread and Wild Rice Stuffing.